LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 ##### Creating Channel Terminated Messages

-A channel terminated message is created by the Interoperability module when [terminating a chain account][base-interoperability-LIP-terminationFunction], for example when encountering a malicious cross-chain update transaction or malicious cross-chain message.
+A channel terminated message is created by the Interoperability module when [terminating a chain account][LIP-0045-terminateChain], for example when encountering a malicious cross-chain update transaction or malicious cross-chain message.

 ##### Executing Channel Terminated Messages